codahale/pqc-signcrypt/README.md

     // Sign the MAC.
     let sig = sign(sender.sk, h0);

-    // Encrypt the signature (actually, use the same cipher instance as for c1 to avoid re-using the
-    // keystream).
+    // Encrypt the signature.
-    let c2 = encrypt(k1, sig);
+    let c2 = encrypt(k3, sig);

     // Return the KEM ciphertext, the encrypted message, and the encrypted signature.
     [c0, c1, c2].concat()
 }
 ```

+To unsigncrypt a message, the encapsulated key is decapsulated, the three symmetric keys derived,
+the MAC calculated, the plaintext decrypted, the signature decrypted, and finally the signature
+verified against the re-calculated MAC.

 ### IND-CCA2 Security